clirdlf/ndsa.org/faq.md

 **How do we join a specific working group?**

 When organizations join the NDSA, they indicate which working groups they would like to join, and which individuals will participate in each of those groups.
 Once a organization's application is approved, those individuals are added to the working group listservs and given access to the NDSA wiki.
 Individuals at member organizations can also join other groups at any point.
-To join a particular working group, contact ndsa@loc.gov, mention what member organization you represent, and make your request.
+To join a particular working group, contact ndsa@diglib.org, mention what member organization you represent, and make your request.

 **Can individuals switch to a different working group?**